Most Sorrowful Mother Counseling

 What is the process for payment?

-Payment information—a debit or credit card—is required to be on file in order to ensure payment for services.
-This can be gathered via email, over the phone, or via MSMC’s electronic health record (EHR).
+We require you to keep a debit or credit card on file to ensure payment for services.
+You can provide this information via email, over the phone, or through MSMC’s electronic health record (EHR) system.

 What equipment do I need for telecounseling and where can I attend sessions?

 Attending a session is easy!
-All you need is a phone and/or computer and internet connection.
-Your counselor will provide their work phone number prior to your first session, which will be the same number utilized throughout your counseling relationship.
-You will be able to call them at the time of your scheduled session.
-If a video session is being conducted, a link will be sent to your email from our EHR, SimplePractice, before the start of your session.
+You just need a phone or computer and an internet connection.
+Your counselor will give you their work phone number before your first session, and you’ll use that same number throughout your counseling relationship.
+At your scheduled session time, you can call your counselor directly.
+If you have a video session, our EHR system, SimplePractice, will send a link to your email before the session begins.

-While you can attend a session from anywhere a consistent, clear phone signal exists, we recommend finding a quiet, peaceful, and confidential environment within your home where you can focus without distraction.
-Headphones can be beneficial, but are not required.
+You can attend sessions from anywhere with a clear, consistent phone signal, but we recommend choosing a quiet, peaceful, and private space in your home where you can focus without distractions.
+Using headphones can help but isn’t required.

 How do you promote client confidentiality?

-The platforms MSMC utilizes for its services are HIPAA-compliant, and therefore provide for privacy and confidentiality on our end.
+MSMC uses HIPAA-compliant platforms for its services, ensuring privacy and confidentiality on our end.

-However, the environment is important in telecounseling.
-While your counselor will be in a private, confidential space, we recommend also attending your sessions from a quiet, comfortable, and private space to ensure privacy and confidentiality on your end.
+However, your environment plays a key role in telecounseling.
+While your counselor conducts sessions from a private, confidential space, we recommend that you also attend your sessions from a quiet, comfortable, and private place to maintain your privacy and confidentiality.

 Is pastoral counseling suitable for all conditions?

-Telecounseling may not be suitable for all situations.
-If you’re experiencing suicidal thoughts or facing any other urgent threat to your life or health, or actively engaging in substance use, it’s highly recommended to seek in-person counseling or contact emergency services immediately.
+Telecounseling does not suit every situation.
+If you experience suicidal thoughts, face an urgent threat to your life or health, or actively use substances, we strongly recommend that you seek in-person counseling or contact emergency services immediately.

 What is the difference between pastoral counseling and clinical counseling?

-The provision of pastoral counseling allows for MSMC to provide an authentically Catholic approach to mental health and wellbeing throughout the world without the limitations of state licensure.
-This is primarily why clinical counseling is only offered in the state of Wisconsin and pastoral counseling is offered worldwide.
-These two approaches serve the larger and ultimate goal of making Catholic counseling and access to Catholic therapists available to people around the world.
+By offering pastoral counseling, MSMC provides an authentically Catholic approach to mental wellbeing worldwide without state licensure limitations.
+This is why MSMC offers clinical counseling only in Wisconsin but provides pastoral counseling globally.
+Together, these approaches advance MSMC’s ultimate goal: to make Catholic counseling and access to Catholic counselors available to people everywhere.